 In the same way, if Jesus is who He claims to be- the very Son of God who died on the cross for our sins- then no matter what other religions teach, they are all wrong.
 It is no more bigoted and narrow-minded to teach this than it is to teach that we all must accept the law of gravity.
 It is simply a fact that you deny at your own peril.

 II.
 Christianity's Role Reversal

 It is interesting that the major thing that all religions other than Christianity do have in common is their insistence that mankind has to do something to reach God, or the Divine, whatever their conception of what the Divine may be.
 But in the Christian worldview, there is a role reversal.
 It is only in Christianity that God saw man in His helpless condition and reached down to provide salvation for mankind, thus allowing men, women and children to have a personal relationship with the Lord of the universe.
 We see this fact in verses like John 3:16, which states:

 "For God so loved the world that He gave us His one and only Son, that whoever believes in Him should not perish, but have everlasting life."

 "But God demonstrates His love toward us, in that while we were yet sinners, Christ died for us."
+(Romans 5:8).

 The bottom line is, that no true Christian could ever make the claim that there are many paths to God.
 And they can never rightly believe that all religions teach the same things.
 We may love, or even respect a person who has differing views from our own when it comes to God and how one comes to Him.
 But we can never say that his or her belief system is equal to our own.